 Lucia also questioned whether it was constitutional for the SEC to hire administrative law judges and if they should instead be appointed rather than brought in through human resources.
 In 2016, The U.S. Court of Appeals for the District of Columbia Circuit turned down Lucia’s appeal, finding that contrary to his contention, SEC judges are not officers with the power to make decisions but are, in fact, employees.
 Also, the Commission has to approve their rulings.

 The appeals court agreed with the SEC’s argument that because its judges are not officers, they not fall under the US Constitution’s appointment’s clause.
 Under the clause, a federal agency head or the US president must appoint such officers.

 Last November, the US Justice Department announced that it no longer supported the Commission’s ALJ system.
-Instead, the DOJ said that it views SEC’s judges as officers not employees.
+Instead, the DOJ said that it views SEC’s judges as officers, not employees.
 One day after that news, the SEC said it would revise the way it appoints its judges.
-Lucia’s SEC case, however, was not impacted by this change because the ruling in his case took place beforehand.
+Lucia’s securities fraud case, however, was not impacted by this change because the ruling in his case took place beforehand.

 Oral arguments before the Supreme Court could happen in the Spring.

 At The SSEK Partners Group, our securities fraud lawyers represent investors wishing to recoup their investment losses.
 We represent institutional clients and high net worth clients.
 Whether in court or in meditation, it is important that you have an investor fraud attorney representing you directly.

 Over the years, we have helped thousands of investors in recouping their securities fraud losses.
 Contact us today.
 Your initial case consultation is a free, no obligation session.

 U.S. Supreme Court takes up challenge to SEC in-house judges, Reuters, January 12, 2018